bianca9901/cheers-quiz/README.md

 The icons in the footer and logo were taken from [Font Awesome](https://fontawesome.com/)

 To make the code for the box-shadow I used [Css Matic](https://www.cssmatic.com/box-shadow)

-I used information and code about Flexbox from [W3schools](https://www.w3schools.com/css/css3_flexbox.asp)

-Grid?

 I used [Digital Colour Meter](https://support.apple.com/sv-se/guide/digital-color-meter/welcome/mac) for the screenshot of the colors in my website that I demonstrated in this README.md